Manishmarri11/doctor-info-scraper/README.md

 - Multi-page crawling within a domain
 - Extraction of doctor names, qualifications, specializations, and emails
-- Duplicate filtering for clean results
 - CSV export (can be extended to Google Sheets)
-- Polite and ethical crawling with timeout handling
+- Polite and ethical crawling with using RobotFileParser and timeout handling
 - Regex-based data extraction for accurate parsing

 ---